-The V-shaped wake behind a boat, a duck, or a cargo ship always opens at the same angle: or more precisely $\arcsin(1/3)\approx 19.5^\circ$.
-This is the Kelvin wake pattern, named after Lord Kelvin who worked out the mathematics in 1887 [CITE].
+The V-shaped wake behind a boat, a duck, or a cargo ship always 1 opens at the same angle: $\arcsin(1/3)\approx 19.5^\circ$.
+This is the Kelvin wake pattern, named after Lord Kelvin who worked out the mathematics in 1887 2.
 Curiously, the angle does not depend on the size of the object, nor on its speed (as long as the approximation that they are gravity waves holds).
-A duck, a kayak, and a tanker produce wakes with the same opening angle.

-Problem is most of the derivations are not convincing.
-They typically invoke point disturbances created by the moving object, but these disturbances somehow have well-defined wavelength and are initially localized at the same time (plot twist: this is impossible, it's basically Heisenberg uncertainty relation).
-Then, they are merged together to form a wave group, and the sought opening angle appears through geometric reasoning.
+I wanted to understand this phenomenon, and quickly encountered the problem is most of the derivations are not convincing.
+They typically invoke point disturbances created by the moving object (this is the approach of the original derivation and some other ones 3), but these disturbances somehow have well-defined wavelength and are initially localized at the same time (plot twist: this is impossible, it's basically Heisenberg uncertainty relation).

 The resonance condition